-- a.
-Conditions for Probation: - 1.
-Student must appeal to be placed on probation; - An Academic Plan with a specific timeline and expected module completion rate and/or GPA outcomes is required before an appeal may be granted; - 3.
-While on probation, the student continues to be eligible for Title IV. - 4.
-In rare instances, the Academic Plan may exceed MTF based on case by case review.
-In the event that the Academic Plan exceeds MTF, students are not eligible to receive Title IV. - IV.
-SAP Termination: If a student fails to meet an expected progress by the next SAP evaluation and/or fails to meet the outcomes of the Academic Plan, the student is no longer eligible for Title IV and will be terminated. - V. Reentry after SAP termination:
+Conditions for Probation:

+- 1. Student must appeal to be placed on probation; - An Academic Plan with a specific timeline and expected rate of completion and/or GPA outcomes is required before an appeal may be granted; - 3.
+In rare instances, the Academic Plan may exceed MTF based on a case by case review.
+In the event that the

+Academic Plan exceeds MTF, students are not eligible to receive Title IV.